djhunt-ibm/agentic-ai-client-bootcamp/README.md

 - Business automation
 - Bring your own usecase

-### 3. Implementation
+## 3. Implementation
-Use the hands-on lab guides for implementing predefined usecase.

 The core of the bootcamp is the hands-on implementation of an enterprise usecase.
+You can use the [hands-on lab guides for implementing a pre-defined usecase](https://github.ibm.com/skol/agentic-ai-client-bootcamp/tree/main/usecases).
+Or if you're bringing your own usecase, you can leverage some of the existing Agentic AI assets.

-The client can either bring their own usecase or select from the [pre-defined usecases assets](https://github.ibm.com/skol/agentic-ai-client-bootcamp/tree/main/usecases).
+The client can either bring their own usecase or select from the

 Or work with our team on bringing to life your own usecase